Good Shepherd Lutheran Church is in prayer and study to determine

 Knights of Hospitality -

-We serve meals on the first Thursday of each month to the homeless and needy in the community, partnered with the SOULS Community Ministry.
+We serve meals on the first and third Thursday of each month to the homeless and needy in the community, partnered with the SOULS Community Ministry.
 On average we serve 50-60 people at each meal.

 Lutheran World Hunger -